bugsOnFinal/Projects/README.md

 ## Softwares Used
 1. SolidWorks - For 3D modelling and assembly
 2. ANSYS - For structural and aerodynamic Analysis
+3. MATLAB & Simulink - For 6 - DOF model
 # Confidentiality Notice
 Most of my files, including CAD models, FEA/CFD simulations, and codes, are for my research projects and patent application.
 Because of this, I am unable to upload them at this time due to publication restrictions and confidentiality agreements.